 Urinary bladder cancer, a relatively common form of cancer in the United States, results in significant morbidity and mortality.
 Bladder cancer (urothelial carcinoma), typically presents as a tumor confined to the superficial mucosa of the bladder.
-The most frequent symptom of early bladder cancer is hematuria; however, urinary tract symptoms (i.e., urinary frequency, urgency, and dysuria) may also occur.
+The most frequent symptom of early bladder cancer is hematuria; however, urinary tract symptoms (ie, urinary frequency, urgency, dysuria) may also occur.

-For patients with hematuria, American Urological Association (AUA) guidelines recommend cystoscopic evaluation of all adults older than age 40 years with microscopic hematuria and for those younger than age 40 years with risk factors for developing bladder cancer.
-Confirmatory diagnosis of bladder cancer is made by cystoscopic examination, considered to be the gold standard, and biopsy.
+For patients with hematuria, American Urological Association guidelines recommend cystoscopic evaluation of all adults older than age 40 years with microscopic hematuria and for those younger than age 40 years with risk factors for developing bladder cancer.
+Confirmatory diagnosis of bladder cancer is made by cystoscopic examination, considered to be the criterion standard, and biopsy.
 At initial diagnosis, approximately 70% of patients have cancers confined to the epithelium or subepithelial connective tissue.
-Non-muscle invasive disease is usually treated with transurethral resection, with or without intravesical therapy, depending on depth of invasion and tumor grade.
-However, a 50-75% incidence of recurrence has been noted in these patients, with 10% to 15% progressing to muscle invasion over a 5-year period.
+Nonmuscle invasive disease is usually treated with transurethral resection, with or without intravesical therapy, depending on depth of invasion and tumor grade.
+However, a 50% to 75% incidence of recurrence has been noted in these patients, with 10% to 15% progressing to muscle invasion over a 5-year period.
 Current follow-up protocols include flexible cystoscopy and urine cytology every 3 months for 1 to 3 years, every 6 months for an additional 2 to 3 years, and then annually thereafter, assuming no recurrence.

 Tests cleared by the U.S. Food and Drug Administration (FDA):

-The BTA (bladder tumor antigen) stat® test, (Polymedco Inc., Cortlandt Manor, NY) is a qualitative, point-of-care test with an immediate result that identifies a human complement factor H-related protein that was shown to be produced by several human bladder cell lines but not by other epithelial cell lines.
+The BTA (bladder tumor antigen) stat® test (Polymedco Inc., Cortlandt Manor, NY) is a qualitative, point-of-care test with an immediate result that identifies a human complement factor H-related protein that was shown to be produced by several human bladder cell lines but not by other epithelial cell lines.

 The BTA stat® test is an in vitro immunoassay intended for the qualitative detection of bladder tumor-associated antigen in the urine of persons diagnosed with bladder cancer.
 The BTA TRAK® test (Polymedco Inc., Cortlandt Manor, NY) provides a quantitative determination of the same protein.
 This test requires trained personnel and a reference laboratory.
-Both tests have sensitivities comparable to that of cytology for high-grade tumors and better than cytology for low-grade tumors.
+Both tests have sensitivities comparable with that of cytology for high-grade tumors and better than cytology for low-grade tumors.